psychemedia/sin-eater-resources/src/_initial_observations.md

 > E. A. Freeman, Esq. enquired whether sin-eater was the term used in the district where the custom prevailed ?

-Again, this question is one that we shall return to: if the tradition was a South Walian one, then might we not expect to find vestiges of it in the language (as well as the folklore) of the Principlaity?
+Again, this question is one that we shall return to: if the tradition was a South Walian one, then might we not expect to find vestiges of it in the language (as well as the folklore) of the Principality?

 > We understand Mr. Moggridge to reply in the affirmative.